 Types of Rehabs Aetna Will Pay For

 Aetna offers coverage for many rehabilitation tools available to those who are struggling with alcoholism.
-Aetna covers screenings for alcoholism performed by a primary care physician and so-called “brief intervention” treatment (short sessions typically lasting under 30 minutes that take place after the initial screening), inpatient hospital treatment programs, residential short-term rehab programs (one-month, two-month or three-month programs) and outpatient services such as group or individual therapy.
+Aetna covers screenings for alcoholism performed by a primary care physician and so-called “brief intervention” treatment (short sessions typically lasting under 30 minutes that take place after the initial screening), inpatient hospital treatment programs, residential short-term rehab programs (one-month, two-month or three-month programs), and outpatient services, such as group or individual therapy.

-The amount of cost that is covered by Aetna varies from location to location and from plan to plan.
-Your cost of treatment will depend on the limitations of the individual plan you have selected — your deductibles, out-of-pocket maximums and whether or not these have been met at the time treatment is sought.
+The cost that is covered by Aetna varies from location to location and from plan to plan.
+Your cost of treatment will depend on the limitations of the individual plan you have selected — your deductibles, out-of-pocket maximums, and whether or not these have been met at the time treatment is sought.
 Although many treatment centers do accept Aetna insurance, some do not.
 It’s important to check with both Aetna and the specific rehab center you are considering to see how much of your treatment costs will be covered.